anwu21/future-image-similarity/README.md

 1. Download the code ```git clone https://github.com/anwu21/future-image-similarity.git```

-2. Download the dataset from https://iu.box.com/s/m34dam93h1wxpu237ireq3kyh0oucc5c and place in the "data" folder.
+2. Download the dataset from https://iu.box.com/s/m34dam93h1wxpu237ireq3kyh0oucc5c and place in the "data" folder to unzip.

 3. [train_predictor.py](train_predictor.py) contains the code to train the stochastic future image predictor.
 You will need to choose to train on the real life lab dataset or the simulated dataset: set the --dataset flag to either "lab_pose" or "gaz_pose" (ex. python3 train_predictor.py --dataset lab_pose).